 Kazakhstan faces challenges in restructuring its healthcare system.
 The country’s health outcomes lag behind its rapidly increasing income.
 The major causes of adult mortality are non-communicable diseases such as cancer, cardiovascular disease, other tobacco and alcohol-related diseases and injuries.
 The new State Health Care Development Program recognizes health as one of the country’s major priorities and a pre-requisite for sustainable socioeconomic development.

-Looking forward, Kazakhstan’s development objective of joining the rank of the top 30 most developed countries by 2050 will depend on its ability to move away from natural resource dependence toward more balanced growth, and to conduct social modernization to achieve more inclusive growth and faster improvement in social development outcomes.
-In the near to medium term, economic prospects depend on a continuation of stability-oriented macroeconomic policies that hinge on continued adherence to the rules-driven framework for resource earnings and sustainable financial sector development.
-Enhancing medium- to long-term development prospects depends on Kazakhstan’s success in diversifying its endowments, namely, creating highly skilled human capital, improving the quality of physical capital, and, more importantly, strengthening institutional capital—all of the necessary ingredients for the development and expansion of the private sector in the country.
+Looking forward, despite the short-term vulnerabilities accentuated by the uncertain regional economic outlook, Kazakhstan's medium-term prospects look promising.
+In the medium term, the economy will continue to grow on the back of the expanding oil sector, while growth of the non-oil economy will be lower due to lower domestic demand.
+In the longer run, Kazakhstan’s development objective of joining the rank of the top 30 most developed countries by 2050 will depend on its ability to sustain balanced and inclusive growth.
+Enhancing medium- to long-term development prospects depends on Kazakhstan’s success in diversifying its endowments, namely, creating highly skilled human capital, improving the quality of physical capital, and more importantly, strengthening institutional capital—all of the necessary ingredients for the development and expansion of the private sector in the country.